Emergent Replica Conformal Symmetry in Non-Hermitian SYK$_2$ Chains: Entanglement entropy

 In the large-$N$ limit, the XY model is at zero-temperature and we can directly apply the mean-field approximation.
 The stiffness (or the superfluid density) $\rho_s$ is given by summing up contributions from different $\omega$, which gives

 Specifically, for large $J_1/V_0$ and $J_0=V_1=0$ the result $J_1/V_0\log L_A$ is consistent with the numerical observation in \cite{liu2020non}.
-We further performed numerical simulation to verify that the scaling form \eqref{eq:S_static} holds in a large parameter region with finite $J$ and $V$; the numerical result for the stiffness $\rho_s$ is shown in Fig.~\ref{fig:stiffness} (a) \cite{fn4}.
+We further perform numerical simulation to verify that the scaling form \eqref{eq:S_static} holds in a large parameter region with finite $J$ and $V$; the numerical result for the stiffness $\rho_s$ is shown in Fig.~\ref{fig:stiffness} \cite{fn4}.